A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

 If $T_{c_0}$ has trivial cokernel then the family of kernels $\ker(T_c)$ admits the structure of a vector bundle in a natural way over a neighbourhood of $c_0$, so $\det(T)$ admits a natural topology when restricted to that neighbourhood.
 If $T_{c_0}$ has non-trivial cokernel we pick a subspace $J \subseteq W$ that surjects onto the cokernel of $T_{c_0}$.
 The space $J$ also surjects onto the cokernels of $T_c$ for $c$ out of a neighbourhood of $c_0$, and there is a natural exact sequence

 where the third of the five maps involved is induced by $T_c$.
-It is an algebraic fact (see for instance \cite[section 20.2]{KM_floer} or \cite{DK}) that this implies the existence of a natural isomorphism
+It is an algebraic fact (see for instance \cite[Section 20.2]{KM_floer} or \cite{DK}) that this implies the existence of a natural isomorphism

-Now in a neighbourhood of $c_0$ the family $T_c^{-1}(J)$ forms naturally a vector bundle, and so there is a natural structure of real line bundle of the right hand member of this isomorphism, over this neighbourhood.
+Now in a neighbourhood of $c_0$ the family $T_c^{-1}(J)$ forms naturally a vector bundle, and so there is a natural structure of real line bundle on $\det(T_c^{-1}(J)) \tensor \det(J)^{*}$, over this neighbourhood.
 It is possible to {\em define} the topology of $\det(T)$ on this neighbourhood by that of $\det(T_c^{-1}(J)) \tensor \det(J)^{*}$.
 Indeed, any choice $K \subseteq W$ with $J \subseteq K$ yields the same topology by the above construction.
-One can also see that there are then continous transition functions on overlaps. \\
+One can also see that there are then continous transition functions on overlaps.
+We refer the reader to \cite[Section 20.2]{KM_floer} and \cite[Appendix A]{Fro3} for a detailed discussion. \\

 In our situation, the determinant line bundle formed by the family of Fredholm operators